maupagas/maupagas/README.md

 -->

 - 🔭 I’m currently working on the development of mathematical models applied to biotechnology and to healthcare data.
-- 🌱 I’m currently learning about Machine Learning, in particular about the application of Deep Learning models using TensorFlow and PyTorch.
+- 🌱 Continuously learning about Machine Learning, currently with a focus on how to deploy models for production.
-- 👯 I’m looking to collaborate on Kaggle Competitions (first I need to join a couple 😄).
 - 📄 You can know more about me in my [LinkedIn page](www.linkedin.com/maupagas).
 - 📫 You can reach me at maupagas@gmail.com

-🚧 Page on Construction (**6/6/2023**) 🚧